UBOdin/jsqlparser/README.md

 * ... has numerous confusing inconsistencies.
 For example, Boolean operators have inline constructors (`new AndExpression(lhs,rhs)`), but Arithmetic operators do not (There's no `new Addition(lhs,rhs)`, just `new Addition()`).

+Not all of these issues are fixed yet.